-A beneficial plant native to Peru, Bolivia and Columbia, physalis grows near houses and buildings in gardens and even in elevated lands with altitudes above 10,000 feet (3200 meters).
+A plant full of health benefits native to Peru, Bolivia and Columbia, Physalis grows near houses and buildings in gardens and even in elevated lands with altitudes above 10,000 feet (3200 meters).
 It propagates very easily in these environments.

 It also grows in rich soil and is abundant in Southeastern Canada.